 (a) Proposed Abandonment.
 A trustee or debtor in possession may abandon property by filing a notice of intent to abandon property with the clerk.
-The notice must contain sufficient information to allow parties in interest to make an informed decision regarding whether abandonment of a particular asset is in the best interest of the estate.
+AThe notice of intent to abandon property must contain sufficient information to allow parties in interest to make an informed decision regarding whether abandonment of a particular asset is in the best interest of the estate.
 The notice must provide that parties have fourteen (14) days from the mailing of the notice to file objections to the proposed abandonment.
 Unless service is made electronically through the ECF system, the trustee or debtor in possession must serve the passive notice upon the persons specified under F.R.B.P.
 6007.